 - The Inheritance Cycle Series by Christopher Paolini is a lovely adventure story set in a mystical world.
 It describes the story of a young hunter being forced into an adventure that he wished had never happened.
 It’s a long series and allows someone to start on any book in the series because of the synopses at the start of each book.

 - The Disc World Series by Terry Pratchett is funny and cunning.
 It makes the evolution of a fantastic world look like a comedy.
 Each separate book can be read in any order because it describes a new set of main characters every time.

 - The Heroes of Olympus Series by Rick Riordan has great middle-grade humour.
-It mixes modern fantasy and Greek mythology to create a story that replays lots of common and uncommon tales for the 7 teenage demigods characters.
+It mixes modern fantasy and Greek mythology to create a story that replays lots of common and uncommon tales for the 7 teenage demigod characters.

 - The Hitch-Hiker’s Guide to the Galaxy by Douglas Adams is set on Earth but quickly changes to other planets and different settings.
 It’s hilarious and full of plot twists.
 You never know what’s going to happen next, making for an exciting adventure.

 - Harry Potter Series by J. K. Rowling is not unlike Christopher Paolini’s Inheritance cycle series but set in modern times.
 It builds up the ending from the start.
-This series has suspense that makes every chapter a cliff hanger.
+This series has suspense that makes every chapter a cliffhanger.